-- Greater state capacity for electronic data abstraction and measurement would reduce some of the effort associated with data collection and quality reporting for multiple programs.
-It would also allow for quality improvement activities that are incorporated into the EHR clinical workflow. - More measures are needed on mental health topics, such as the complex care issues of children in the foster care system, medication use and overuse, and adolescent suicide. - Given that the cycle for measurement and improvement activities based on measure results can take three years or more, changing measures in the set on a yearly basis can create challenges for programs and providers.
+- Greater capacity for electronic data abstraction and measurement would reduce some of the effort associated with data collection and quality reporting for multiple programs.
+It would also allow for quality improvement activities that are incorporated into the EHR clinical workflow. - More measures are needed on mental health topics, such the complex care issues of children in the foster care system, medication use and overuse, and adolescent suicide.

-The median number of measures reported per state is 14.
-States may have various reasons for reporting some of the Child Core Set measures but not others, including data access and technical capacity.
+There are various potential reasons states have for reporting relatively few of the Child Core Set measures, including data access and technical capacity.
 Additionally, states may be using other measures to address local needs and not sharing those results with CMS.